-Vocational Rehabilitation (VR) services provides activities necessary to assist individuals with disabilities to prepare for, secure, retain, or regain competitive integrated employment.
-Services are divided into pre-employment transition, transition, and vocational rehabilitation services.
+Vocational Rehabilitation (VR) services provides activities necessary to assist individuals with [LK1] Services are divided into pre-employment transition, transition, and vocational rehabilitation services.
 Required pre-employment transition services target students with disabilities and help them determine career interests through job exploration, work-based learning experiences, counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs at institutions of higher education, workplace readiness training, and instruction in self-advocacy.
 Transition services assist students with disabilities to transition from secondary education into postsecondary education and employment.
 Clients and VR counselors jointly develop the individualized plan for employment (IPE).
 The individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice are utilized in IPE development.
 The IPE identifies a client's vocational goal, necessary services, and roles and responsibilities to assist the client in goal achievement.
 Services provided may include vocational counseling, vocational training, restoration, assistive technology, on-the-job training, and job placement.
 ARS counselors are aware of services provided by other core programs and refer as determined appropriate.